nCine/nCine-data/README.md

 ## SVG files

-- `circle.svg`, `pentagon.svg`, `square.png` and `triangle.svg` have been created by Angelo Theodorou for the nCine project and are distributed under the terms of the *Creatibve Commons Attribution-ShareAlike 4.0 International License*.
+- `circle.svg`, `pentagon.svg`, `square.png` and `triangle.svg` have been created by Angelo Theodorou for the nCine project and are distributed under the terms of the *Creative Commons Attribution-ShareAlike 4.0 International License*.